Ever wondered why Norwegians are the way they are? The answer, at least in part, lies in the societal norms known as the

 - You're not to think you can teach us anything

 This suggests this way of living is deeply ingrained within Scandinavians and passed down through generations.
 Although not explicitly taught, these societal expectations are reflected in many children's books and songs of today.

 Time for a change?

-In the entrepreneurial circles I move in with my freelance writing, I meet many Norwegians who believe the anti-bragging approach is holding the country back from achieving more success on a global scale.
+In the entrepreneurial circles I move in with my freelance writing, I meet many Norwegians who believe the ‘anti-bragging' concept is holding the country back from achieving more success on a global scale.

 The concept has also inspired an expletive-filled song from a Danish band: